The 12 Hallmarks of Aging in Dogs, Explained

 If your dog is recovering from surgery, infection, or a flare of chronic disease, ask your veterinarian whether antioxidant support is appropriate now, later, or not at all.
 Timing and context matter as much as the ingredient list.

-Owners want to know how to reduce oxidative stress in dogs without turning life into a spreadsheet.
-The simplest approach is to reduce avoidable load and support repair: keep weight in a healthy range, maintain daily movement, protect sleep, and avoid frequent diet upheaval.
-Diet influences oxidative status, and stable, well-matched feeding tends to be easier on the system than constant experimentation.
+To reduce oxidative stress in dogs, lower the avoidable load and support repair — you don't need a spreadsheet.
+Keep weight in a healthy range, maintain daily movement, protect sleep, and avoid constant diet upheaval.
+Stable, well-matched feeding is easier on the system than week-to-week experiments.

-Then, if you add a supplement, choose one that supports the broader metabolic network rather than promising a single “antioxidant fix.”
-That’s where a daily, system-oriented formula can make sense for science-minded owners.
+If you add a supplement, choose one that supports the broader metabolic network rather than promising a single antioxidant fix.
+For science-minded owners, a daily, system-oriented formula is the part of the plan that stays consistent when life gets busy.

 Choosing Supplements That Support the Whole System, Not Hype